NGonline/Notes/Linux.md

 - Scripts in rc directories are executed in alphabetical order.
 The number in those file names defines their start order.
 Scripts starting with "S" is executed with action start, those starting with "K" is killed when entering this runlevel.

 # Logging
+- Daemons write their status and operations in log files.
+In Debian these files reside in **/var/log/** directory.
+- Daemons usually write logs through the daemon called **rsyslogd**, which is called a "logging daemon".
+It writes logs to different files for simplifying searching and analyzing them.
+- "Facilities" distinguish between the log files, and each entry is also marked with severity status (alert, critical, debug, ...).
+- Log rotation is performed by **logrotate** daemon.

+# Filesystem

 # Reference